sharpie-007/ai_playground/README.md

 ### Neural Network Design.

 There's a lot of experimental design in the construction of the NN.
 By using the Tokenizer I was able to pass vectors to the NN instead of something more simple like BoW.
-The option I used here was matrix, as the complexity of the overall texts was very low. (their tweets).
+The option I used here was matrix, as the complexity of the overall texts was very low. (they're tweets).
 I may add the ability to change this via the CLI tool at a later stage.
 You can read more on the Keras Tokenizer function here: https://keras.io/preprocessing/text/.

 ### Layers